 Hey there friends!
-Recently, as part of the Homeschool Survival Series, I asked what some of your biggest struggles were as busy homeschool moms.
+Recently I asked what some of your biggest struggles were as busy homeschool moms.
 One of the top answers was homeschool organization.
 It seems like most of us have struggled with organization at some time or another.
 So today I am going to share with you my top tips homeschool organization.

 Tip #1 – Start with the books, do you need them all?